ank232/Spam-filtering-of-Twitter-data/README.md

  Tools used:
 <li> Python | Jupyter Notebook | VS Studio Code for making backend of the web app and interface(basic HTML and css).
   </li>
-  <b>Dataset used: </b> Sentimental Analysis using Twitter data about disasters.
+  <b>Dataset used: </b>The dataset is about tweets realted to disasters.

  </li>